5 Highlights for “Worship” by Elder D. Todd Christofferson

 Note: Can be divided among three different readers.

-worship: “Worship” refers to the act of reverencing, honoring, and devoting oneself to God the Father and His Son, Jesus Christ, through faith, obedience, and love.
+Define worship: (Have someone read) “Worship” refers to the act of reverencing, honoring, and devoting oneself to God the Father and His Son, Jesus Christ, through faith, obedience, and love.
 It is a deeply personal and communal expression of gratitude, submission, and commitment to divine will.

 Possible discussion questions: What stood out for you from these quotes today?
 Why does Elder Christofferson mention worshiping both Heavenly Father and Jesus Christ several times?
 What does the word worship mean to you?
 (Accept all reasonable answers)

-Then sing the hymn, “Jesus the Very Thought of Thee” with your group.
+Then sing the hymn, “Jesus the Very Thought of Thee” (pg.
+141) with your group.

 Verse 1